 Space Technology for Disaster Management Project Group

-Space technologies are becoming increasingly vital to modern day disaster management activities.
+SSpace technologies are becoming increasingly vital to modern day disaster management activities.
 Earth observation (EO) satellites provide images at various wavelengths that assist rapid-mapping in all phases of the disaster management cycle: mitigation of potential risks in a given area, preparedness for eventual disasters, immediate response to a disaster event, and the recovery/reconstruction efforts following it.
-Global navigation satellite systems (GNSS) such as the Global Positioning System (GPS) assist all the phases by providing precise location and navigation data, helping manage land and infrastructures, and aiding rescue crews coordinate their search efforts.
-Finally, communications via satellites (SATCOM) allow the transfer of data (voice, images/maps, video) when usual communications infrastructures are disabled by the disaster event.
+Global navigation satellite systems (GNSS) such as the Global Positioning System (GPS) assist all the phases by providing precise location and navigation data, helping manage land and infrastructure, and aiding rescue crews by allowing them to coordinate their search efforts.
+Finally, communications via satellites (SATCOM) allow the transfer of data (voice, images/maps, video) when usual communication infrastructures are disabled by the disaster event.
 The emergency communications carried out using semi-mobile terminals and handheld satellite phones are particularly useful during immediate response activities, including damage assessment, search and rescue efforts, news reporting, aid coordination, and telemedicine activities.
 Read more about our project at About STDM.

 Purpose and Objectives

-The main objectives of the STDM group are, to inform general public about how space-derived information are valuable in disaster management,to provide channel for new perspectives for research efforts used in space disaster management and an interdisciplinary forum to those who have an interest in disaster management and space activities, and their impact on society.
-Check out our introduction presentation!
+The main objectives of the STDM group are: to inform general public about how space-derived information are valuable in disaster management, to provide a channel for new perspectives for research efforts used in space disaster management, and an interdisciplinary forum to those who have an interest in disaster management and space activities, and their impact on society.

 |Online Resources||Related Links|

 |Get Involved||UNOOSA SPIDER|